 syntactic and semantic analysis for each sentence;

-the meaning representation for the entire text.
+the meaning representation for the entire text in the form of a DRS.

 The document set has a unique identifier, consisting of a two-digit part (ranging from 00 to 99) and a four-digit document number (ranging from 0000 to 9999).
 There are three tabs with extra information about the analysed text: